 The importance of network in aging is also recognized by many others.
 Xue and colleagues discovered in C. elegans that “aging genes” are more enriched at the interfaces between network modules and argues that “aging is linked to the dynamic network stability” {Xue, 2007 #518}.
 Bell and colleagues studied the human protein interaction network and found genes involved in life span regulation tend to be inter-connected hubs.
 They experimentally verified 18 genes in worm and found a third of them can extend worm’s life span {Bell, 2009 #529}.
 Budovsky and colleagues explored the human orthologs of genes associated with aging in model organisms.
 They found that hub genes are often involved in age-related diseases {Budovsky, 2007 #525}.
 They further found that tumor suppressors tend to extend life span, whereas oncogenes tend to shorten life span, which are argued as evidence for the evolutionary and molecular links between aging and cancer.
 Smith and colleagues compared genes associated with aging in yeast and worm and found that yeast orthologs of worm genes associated with aging also tend to alter life span in yeast, indicating a conserved mechanism of life span regulation between yeast and worm {Smith, 2008 #522;Smith, 2007 #498}.
 Lorenz and colleagues focused on a 10-gene network from the Snf1 signaling pathway in yeast and engineered perturbation to infer causal network interactions and found new interaction associated with aging {Lorenz, 2009 #478}.
 Barea and Bonatto argued that protein interaction network can synthesize different theories of aging and used yeast protein network to explore the connection between replicative and chronological aging {Barea, 2009 #524}.
 Promislow compared yeast protein associated with aging to five traits and found that protein associated with aging are more connected than expected by chance, which is argued as evidence of antagonistic pleiotropy theory for the evolution of senescence {Promislow, 2004 #530}.
 Promislow also argued that the network characteristics of proteins associated with aging may be useful to predict new genes associated with aging {Promislow, 2004 #530}.

 In comparison, our model is built on the mechanistic insight that cellular aging is an emergent property of gene networks, and offers unique insights and predictions,

-3.5 Intellectual merit, significance and implication of the proposed network model of cellular aging
+3.5 Intellectual merit, significance and broad implications